project-zot/project-zot.github.io/docs/admin-guide/admin-getting-started.md

 #### Building an executable binary from source

-Download or clone the full `zot` project from GitHub at [project-zot](https://github.com/project-zot/zot).
-To clone the `zot` project from GitHub, use this command:
+Download or clone the full zot project from GitHub at [project-zot](https://github.com/project-zot/zot).
+To clone the zot project from GitHub, use this command:

     git clone https://github.com/project-zot/zot.git

-To build `zot`, execute the `make` command in the `zot` directory using the following general syntax:
+To build zot, execute the `make` command in the
+`zot` directory using the following general syntax:

 `make OS=os ARCH=architecture {binary | binary-minimal}`